-Representatives from Venezuela and the Company have had a number of communications regarding the satisfaction of the Award with no agreement to-date.
-While Venezuela continues to challenge the validity and/or amount of the Arbitral Award and vigorously opposes actions the Company has taken in the various jurisdictions to effect enforcement and payment of the Award, the Company believes that Venezuela will ultimately honor its international obligations although there can be no assurances in this regard.
-The Company remains firmly committed to the enforcement and collection of the Arbitral Award including accrued interest in full and will continue to vigorously pursue all available remedies accordingly in every jurisdiction where it perceives that it can draw a benefit that will bring it closer to the collection of the Arbitral Award.
+While it is the objective of both the Company and the Venezuelan government to amicably resolve the payment of the arbitral award and to develop the Brisas-Las Cristinas gold copper deposit, the Company continues to pursue all legal avenues to enforce and collect the arbitral award and in turn, Venezuela is taking all legal steps to defend its rights.
+The Company believes that Venezuela will honor its international arbitral obligation although there can be no assurances in this regard.
+The Company remains firmly committed to the enforcement and collection of the Award including accrued interest in full and will continue to vigorously pursue all available remedies accordingly in every jurisdiction where it perceives that it can draw a benefit that will bring it closer to the collection of the Award.